Marcel Holyoak

 My research program focuses on questions about the importance of spatial dynamics to populations and communities.
 It addresses theories that are central to conservation and the maintenance of biodiversity, and combines field, laboratory and theoretical components.
 Many of these projects are collaborative, as described on the pages for each topic area.

-(1) I am very interested in the role of spatial dynamics in ecological communities (metacommunity ecology).
+(1) I am interested in metacommunities, the role of spatial dynamics in ecological communities.
 Ongoing research investigates the factors that maintain species diversity in both laboratory and field systems.
 This work also re-evaluates and challenges existing community theory that was developed for closed local communities.
+Recent directions include investigating the effects unidirectional dispersal and disturbance on spatial communities.

-(2) Conservation of a threatened insect species, the Valley Elderberry Longhorn Beetle.
-This project aims to better understand regional population survival using knowledge of local and regional dynamics.
-It includes consideration of both habitat restoration efforts and landscape-scale factors.
+(2) Conservation of threatened animal species.
+My lab has worked extensively on the Valley Elderberry Longhorn Beetle and is currently working on Tricolored Blackbirds.
+These projects aim to better understand regional population survival using knowledge of local and regional dynamics.

-(3) A long-held interest of mine is developing and testing theory about predator and prey metapopulations.
+(4) A long-held interest of mine is developing and testing theory about metapopulations.
 This work uses microorganisms (protozoa and bacteria) in laboratory microcosms and theoretical models as tools for testing and improving ecological theory about mechanisms of persistence.

 Curriculum Vitae as a PDF file